eclipse-kuksa/kuksa.apps/README.md

 *****************************************************************************
 -->

+# THIS REPOSITORY HAS BEEN ARCHIVED, see [issue 42](https://github.com/eclipse/kuksa.apps/issues/42) for details.

 # Kuksa-Apps Repo

 This repository constains application use-cases used along with the Eclipse Kuksa environment to be distributed along with the appstore, hawkBit, and the invehicle platform.